Normala Abdul Samad

-Dato' Normala binti Abdul Samad is a Malaysian politician.
+Normala binti Abdul Samad is a Malaysian politician.
 She is a member of the United Malays National Organisation (UMNO), a major component of the Barisan Nasional (BN) coalition.
 Normala was the former one-term Member of Parliament (2013-2018) for the Pasir Gudang constituency in the State of Johor.

 Education background

 Normala has a Diploma in Personnel Management (MIPM), Certificate in Training & Development, Certificate in Safety & Health Management (NIOSH), Professional Diploma in Safety & Health Management (consist), Bachelor of Business Management, Paramaount University of Technology and Master of Business Administration, Nottingham University.

 Koperasi Seri Cempaka Pasir Gudang Bhd

 Normala is the founder and current Chairman of Koperasi Seri Cempaka Pasir Gudang Bhd, which is a co-operation run by local women in Pasir Gudang.
 The main business run by these women are sewing, producing memorabilia, wedding apparel, cooking classes and catering.

 Political affiliation

 Normala is an UMNO Johor member.
 She was chosen by Barisan Nasional to contest in Pasir Gudang in the 13th Malaysian General Election.